 Roster size varies for each team depending on the grade.
 Our goal is to maximize the playing time for every player on a roster so we will typically cap our rosters at 22-23 players (depending on grade and unique team needs).

-NJ Riot Lacrosse participates in a full Fall tournament schedule.
-Players who have been selected to our summer teams (following the mid-July tryouts) have the option of joining our Fall tournament teams.
-The Fall tournament schedule sually runs from the end of October to mid-November.
+Riot Lacrosse is a full-year program.
+Players who have been selected to our summer teams (following the mid-July tryouts) will play 2 Fall tournaments (typically in November).
 Tournaments are on the weekends.
 Fall teams will have a number of practices prior to and during the Fall season.
+We do not offer pro-rates if a player chooses not to play in the Fall tournaments.

 All fees are non-refundable.
 When you accept an invitation to a NJ Riot team you also accept the financial responsibility of the team fee.
 The team fees are established based on the number of players we accept each season and incorporates organizational expense, coach salaries, team equipment, field rentals, tournament fees, etc.